 Allison M. Ryan

-Many of Ryan’s publications stem from a longitudinal study that followed several hundred children during early adolescence as they moved from small elementary schools to larger middle schools in a small urban setting.
-In general, her findings indicate early adolescence is a challenging time for many students characterized by declines in student motivation and a peer ecology that becomes less supportive of engagement in school.
-However, there is variability in these trends.
-Her current projects are further investigating such variability.
-In one project Ryan’s research team is collecting longitudinal data from a sample evenly split between students in k-8 schools and students in k-6/ middle schools to better understand the extent to which such developmental trends are indicative of the transition to middle school versus the early adolescent stage.
-In another project, funded by the Spencer Foundation, Ryan’s research team is conducting observations of pre and post-transition classes to better understand how teacher practices are related to student motivation and peer support for learning in the classroom.
+In one project Ryan’s research team is starting to examine longitudinal data from a sample evenly split between students in k-8 schools and students in k-6/ middle schools to better understand the extent to which developmental trends are indicative of the transition to middle school versus the early adolescent stage.
+In another project, funded by the Spencer Foundation, Ryan’s research team has conducted observations of pre and post-transition classes to better understand how teacher practices are related to student motivation and peer support for learning in the classroom.

 Ryan received the American Psychological Association's Outstanding Dissertation Award, Division 15, in 2000 and the association's Richard E. Snow Award for Early Contributions to Research, Division 15, in 2008.
-She has been associate editor of the Journal of Educational Psychology since 2009.
+She was associate editor of the Journal of Educational Psychology in 2009-2013.

-Ryan earned her doctorate from the University of Michigan in the Combined Program in Education and Psychology.
-Ryan comes to the University of Michigan after 13 years at the University of Illinois, Urbana-Champaign.
+Ryan earned her doctorate from the University of Michigan in the Combined Program in Education and Psychology in 1998.
+Ryan returned to the University of Michigan in 2011 after 13 years at the University of Illinois, Urbana-Champaign.

 |6/15/2010 - 7/14/2011||Teacher Practices in Elementary and Middle School Classrooms